top of page

 Landing

-LZ is at the base of the mountain.
-East to hit with all size of wings.
-As of now there's no, No landing zones.
-There's lots of open space to pick so pick that first before sending on private property.
+LZ is at the base of the mountain at 7,340'.
+Easy to hit with all size of wings.
+There's lots of open space to pick so pick that first before sending on private property, but there are no designated No Landing zones.

 Beginning pilots are required to land in the Primary LZ.